Nepal: Multiple Pathways to Learning

 - improving learning outcomes

-In the first phase of LUL, UNICEF used a multi-pronged approach to get more children into school, keep them in school and improve their learning outcomes.
-Multiple pathways to learning ensured out-of-school children had the opportunity to learn basic literacy and numeracy and transition to formal schools.
-In Phase II, Let Us Learn will expand its best practices in multiple pathways to learning.
+UNICEF uses a multi-pronged approach to get more children into school, keep them in school and improve their learning outcomes.
+Multiple pathways to learning ensures out-of-school children can have the opportunity to learn basic literacy and numeracy and transition to formal schools.
+Let Us Learn is committed to giving the most vulnerable children educational opportunities.

 Girls Access to Education (GATE): GATE, a non-formal education program for girls.

 Early Learning: works to strengthen quality early childhood development in Nepal to give children a head start and providethem with a solid foundation for future learning.